Siddharth-Varada/Text-Adventure-Game/README.md

 # Text-Adventure-Game

-User-response based text game based on the movie InterStellar by Christopher Nolan.
+Python-based text adventure game using user-responses based on the movie InterStellar by Christopher Nolan.